17.3 Cash Flows from Operating Activities: The Indirect Method

 - Demonstrate the removal of noncash items and nonoperating gains and losses in the application of the indirect method.

 - Determine the effect caused by the change in the various connector accounts when the indirect method is used to present cash flows from operating activities.

-- Identify the reporting classification for interest revenues, dividend revenues, and interest expense in creating a statement of cash flows and explain the controversy that resulted from this handling.
+- Identify the reporting classification for interest revenues, dividend revenues, and interest expense in creating a statement of cash flows and describe the controversy that resulted from this handling.

-Question: As mentioned, most organizations do not choose to present their operating activity cash flows using the direct method despite the preference of FASB.
-Instead, this information is almost universally shown within a statement of cash flows by means of the indirect method.
+Question: As mentioned, most organizations do not choose to present their operating activity cash flows using the direct method despite preference by FASB.
+Instead, this information is shown within a statement of cash flows by means of the indirect method.
 How does the indirect method of reporting operating activity cash flows differ from the direct method?

 Answer: The indirect method actually follows the same set of procedures as the direct method except that it begins with net income rather than the business’s entire income statement.
-After that, the same three steps demonstrated previously to determine the net cash flows from operating activities are followed although the mechanical application here is different.
+After that, the three steps demonstrated previously are followed although the mechanical process here is different.

 - Noncash items are removed.